Tabetha's Table

 Easy Ground Mexican Chorizo Recipes

-From a hearty breakfast to a spicy main course, here are some easy and delicious ground chorizo recipes to try.
+From a hearty breakfast to a spicy dinner, these are the ground chorizo recipes on constant rotation in our house.

 Chorizo Biscuits and Gravy